 Your janitorial closet probability has a collection of box fans, if you are lacking these supplies you can click on the picture to be taken to our recommendation for purchasing.
 Putting a typical 20-inch box fan to push the air out of the window will improve your air circulation of a typical 30 feet by 30 feet classroom by 12 ACH.
 That is double the recommended ventilation.

 If your classroom is equipped with an exhaust fan, make sure it is always running.
-Most bathrooms are standardly equipped with exhaust fans so make sure they are also constantly running as well.
+Most bathrooms are standardly equipped with exhaust fans keep them constantly running as well.
 There are also large floor exhaust fans used mainly for floor drying setting one up to push the air out the door would also help to increase air circulation.

 Use a portable air purifier in the classroom

-When the weather is bad and opening a window is not a good option, using a portable air purifier may be a better option.
+When the weather is bad and opening a window is not a good option, using a portable air purifier i a better option.